vcon-dev/draft-ietf-vcon-privacy-primer/draft-james-privacy-primer-vcon.md

 1. **Data Subject**: The individual whose personal information is being processed (also referred to as “consumer” in this RFC and many personal data privacy laws).
 2. **Data Controller**: An organization or individual with decision-making authority over data processing who determines the purposes and methods of data processing, bears primary responsibility under privacy laws and is the main target of most privacy and data protection regulations.
 3. **Data Processor**: Often a third-party service provider who processes data on behalf of the data controller.
-Under HIPAA, data processors are referred to as "business associates."
+Under Health Insurance Portability and Accountability Act (HIPAA), data processors are referred to as "business associates."
 Data processors may be hired for specialized tasks or to improve efficiency; can subcontract to other processors, creating a chain of responsibility; must operate within the scope defined by the data controller; and are expected to maintain trust and adhere to the controller's guidelines.

 The relationship between these entities forms a hierarchy of responsibility and trust.
 The data controller sets the parameters for data use, while processors at various levels must operate within these boundaries.
 This structure ensures accountability and helps maintain data privacy throughout the information processing chain.